Advantages of a Hybrid Cloud Infrastructure

 It is very difficult to stay up-to-date with all of your applications.
 Public and private cloud operators regularly perform security updates, freeing you from having to perform this task yourself.
 However, they are also attractive targets for finding and exploiting vulnerabilities.
 Depending on the amount of data that is stored and processed, it is therefore important to evaluate how much effort your company is willing to devote to security.

 There are a number of reasons why data should not be stored in a public or private cloud.
 Wherever personal or sensitive data is processed and stored, you must always consider data protection.
 Not least because the Safe Harbor and Privacy Shield agreements between the EU and the USA have been ruled invalid, decisions must also be regularly checked against the current legal framework, which is constantly changing.

 The further away a server is from the user and the more nodes there are between them, the slower and more error-prone a connection becomes.
 It is also important to consider how fast a connection to a user must be.

 As is true of everything in life, nothing is free.
 Regardless of whether you choose a public, private, or hybrid cloud, there are always costs.
 Cloud services have a wide variety of pricing models, which in some cases make it very difficult to estimate the costs in advance.
 Even with on-premises operation, it can be difficult to calculate the true costs of operation.

-Each instance of the Cloudogu EcoSystem is connected to the central backend by registration.
-The instances obtain the applications from this.
-In this way, it can be decided independently for each instance where it should be operated, regardless of whether this is on-premises or in a public or private cloud.
-This provides you will all the options that you need to build your own hybrid cloud.
+The Cloudogu EcoSystem is a platform for software development tools, that combines selected tools in a virtual machine.
+Each virtual machine, we call it an instance, is connected to the central backend by registration.
+The tools for each instance are downloaded from the backend.
+This architecture allows to independently decide for each instance where it should be operated, regardless of whether this is on-premises or in a public or private cloud.
+This provides you with all the options that you need to build your own hybrid cloud.